CrazyTim/sublime-merge-vs-sourcetree/README.md

 - The layout adjusts well when the window is resized and everything stays in place.

   *(Occasionally the Sourcetree window can't be dragged, panels get stuck and cant be resized, and panels adjust using percentages.
-Also the commit message panel doesn't resize automatically like Sublime).
+Also the commit message panel doesn't resize automatically like Sublime Merge).

 - The graph design is nice and simple.
 You can collapse merged branches as well, which is nice.